-Meet this year’s MacArthur ‘genius grant’ recipients, including a hula master and the poet laureate
+Meet this year’s MacArthur ‘genius grant’ recipients

 “One of the things that feels most emotional and remarkable to me is that this recognition is coming from within the poetry community,” Limón said.

 The foundation has run the fellowship since 1981 and selected more than 1,030 recipients.
 The awards are given to individuals “of outstanding talent to pursue their own creative, intellectual, and professional inclinations,” according to the foundation’s website, and the grants are not tied to a specific project or institution.
-Many past fellows like Octavia Butler, Paul Farmer and Twyla Tharp are luminaries in their fields and Marlies Carruth, who directs the MacArthur Fellows program, emphasized that they hope fellows will support and inspire each other.
+Many past fellows like Octavia Butler, Paul Farmer and Twyla Tharp are luminaries in their fields, and Marlies Carruth, who directs the MacArthur Fellows program, emphasized that they hope fellows will support and inspire each other.
 The foundation also hosts events for current and past recipients.

 “The prize is financial, but it’s also access and being part of a community of extraordinary thinkers and doers,” said Carruth.
 Last year, the foundation raised the award amount from $625,000 to $800,000.
 The foundation previously increased the award amount a decade ago from $500,000 to $625,000.